 Basic Tips For All Bloggers

-1. Take note of the goals you met, and decide whether they still have a place in your 2016 plans.
+1. Take note of the goals you met, and decide whether they still have a place in your 2016 plans for your blog.
 For example, regular content development is obviously an ongoing need.

 2. Look at the goals you didn’t meet.
 Analyze why you didn’t meet them, and make actionable plans on how to meet them in the coming year.